 No, your disposition does not matter.
 The process of petitioning the court to restore your gun rights is the same whether you pleaded guilty or pleaded no contest to the crime.

 We can get a copy of your record and review what can be done to restore your gun rights.
 We charge a small research fee for that service, and we would apply that researching fee to any service you decide to hire us to perform based on the results of the research.

 Yes, although this is no guarantee that you will be granted one or the other.
 However, we will offer a discount on the gun rights restoration if you sign up for expungement at the same time.

-Cases are denied for the following reasons: (1) an inaccuracy in the court file, (2) an inaccuracy in your criminal records, (3) the judge feels there is not good cause to restore your gun rights, (4) the nature of the offense, or (5) you are otherwise not eligible to restore your gun rights.
+Cases are denied for the following reasons: (1) an inaccuracy in the court file or your criminal records, (2) the judge feels there is not good cause to restore your firearm rights, (3) the nature of the offense, or (4) you are otherwise not eligible for the restoration.